chumpro/ArchiveCache/README.md

 # ArchiveCache

-ArchiveCache is a simple, extensible, decentialized filesystem.
+ArchiveCache is a simple, extensible, decentralized filesystem.
 Users can create their own folders, share data and discuss.
 There is no central servers.
 ArchiveCache currently uses IPFS, but can be extended to use other similar types of tech.

 ArchiveCache filesystem works like this: